 Educational Benefits for Employees

-An employee who has completed or will complete at least one full year at the University during the applied for semester is eligible to take tuition free, one regular course per semester in the academic program of the University (with exclusion of PhD and EMBA programs).
+An employee who has completed or will complete at least one full year at the University during the applied for semester is eligible to take tuition-free, one regular course per semester in the academic program of the University (with the exclusion of PhD and EMBA programs).
 Eligibility for academic programs is however limited to one graduate degree where no further academic courses are covered subsequently.

 Alternatively, eligibility is extended to two courses per term in the non-academic programs, such as scheduled programs at the School of Continuing Education (SCE), courses at the School of Business Executive Education (with the exclusion of AMP certificate) or Engineering and Science Services studies, provided they meet admission requirements.
 However, courses with a training nature are not covered.

 In order to make use of the educational benefits, an employee must inform his or her director of the intention to pursue the studies covering himself or herself and/or his or her dependents in the budget planning matrix on a yearly basis.

 The cost will be charged according to the semester scheduled dates, whether academic or non-academic, no overlapping of term or semester is permitted.
 Cost per semester should not exceed the equivalent of 7.5 percent of the full undergraduate tuition.

 Employees who are enrolled in academic certificate programs are permitted to register in non-academic programs, provided that the applicant is not registered under any academic course(s) during the semester he/she is applying for.

 Educational benefits are extended for courses under contract with a third party, or where a third party is paid to deliver the course.
 Through which benefits are extended to cover only the portion of the fees of the course which is delivered totally by the University or where part of the fees is paid directly to the University respectively.